Take Care of Your Contacts for Contact Lens Health Week

 Contact Solution is better than Water

-Since keeping your contacts clean is a top priority, contact solution will be your best friend.
+Since keeping your contacts clean is a top priority, the contact solution will be your best friend.
 Contact solution disinfects and cleans your lenses.
-Water does not compare to contact solution.
+Water does not compare to a contact solution.
 In fact, water carries living bacteria that can eat away at your contacts and even your eyes.
 Water will not clean your contacts.
 Do not swim, shower or store your lenses in water.

 Put Your Contacts Away at Night

 After removing your contacts and washing them, store the lenses in a clean contact case.
 When you get ready for bed, this is a good time to wash your contacts.
 Incorporate contact care into your nightly routine.
 If you want to read or watch TV before bed, wear your glasses.
 You do not want to risk falling asleep with your contacts.
 Sleeping with your contacts leads to dry eyes, eye infections and faster wear-and-tear to the lens.
-Storing your contacts at night is safer for your eyes and the lenses.
+Storing your contacts at night is safer for your eyes and lenses.